4d-Tools/asploit-2.0/README.md

 5.THEN GO TO THE DIRECTORY AND GIVE EXECUTAL PERMISSONS TO requirements.sh)

-6.Make Sure You Login As A root
+6.Make Sure You Login As A root Not Needed If You are in termux

 7. Then Type ./requirements.sh